 2 killed, 4 wounded in overnight New Orleans mass shooting

-The shooting happened at around 12:30 a.m. on Mon., Dec.
-26 in the 2000 block of Maurice Street, the New Orleans Police Department reports.
+The shooting happened around 12:30 a.m. local time Monday in the Lower 9th Ward, the New Orleans Police Department reported.

-A man and woman, both 19, were pronounced dead on the scene, the NOPD says.
+A man and a woman, both 19, were pronounced dead at the scene, police said.

-Authorities say two 18-year-old men were taken to the hospital, and two female victims, ages 17 and 18, arrived at a hospital in a private vehicle.
-The extent of their injuries was not disclosed.
+Authorities said two 18-year-old men were taken to the hospital, and two female victims, ages 17 and 18, arrived at a hospital in a private vehicle.
+The extent of their injuries was not released.

 Detectives are working to identify a suspect and motive.